ivanov/kanten/README.md

         - i.e. highlight the word in every instance, and reflow?
         - or at least to find the location of the word, and then index into the right / approximate column
+    - also makes it reasonable to scroll line by line (daisy chain visible cols)
+    - stop after all visible columns are filled
 [ ] search using / (to seek around)
 [ ] wrap-around optionally
 [x] going forward 4 times and then going back 4 doesn't work :(